 blood pressure medications

-really don't want to take pills until I have to.
-Can I control my diabetes
+want to take pills until I have to.
+Can I control my diabetes without them?

-often you can, especially in the early stages of diabetes when blood sugars are only
+especially in the early stages of diabetes when blood sugars are only

 mildly elevated.
-It's even possible to get off Medications after
+It's even possible to get off Medications after you've

 Understand that you're not ignoring your diabetes, but rather you're